DataDog/dd-sdk-flutter/packages/datadog_flags/README.md

 - `FlagEvaluationError.typeMismatch`: the assignment value does not match the typed evaluation method.

-Successful details include the evaluated value plus assignment metadata such as `variant` and `reason` when Datadog returned it.
+Successful details include the evaluated value plus `variant`, `reason`, and provider metadata. `flagMetadata` contains `datadog.allocation_key` and, when present on the assignment, `datadog.serial_id`.

 ## Assignment Fetching and Fallbacks